rxcle/rxindi-support/help.md

 The `Root` element now no longer contains a single child element but rather a _list_ of child elements.
 This has important implications for the data reference because we now have to specify _which_ `Person` we want to show the details of.
 Because data references are really _XPath Queries_ there are many ways to select a particular element, but in this case we'll keep it simple and simply specify the numeric index.
 This is done by appending the element name with `[...]` where `...` is the index number (starting at `1`).

-To create two instance of the `PersonDetails` component and fill them with the details of the two persons use:
+To create two instances of the `PersonDetails` component and fill them with the details of the two persons you can use:

 ```
 ${@PersonDetails,Person[1]}
 ${@PersonDetails,Person[2]}
 ```

-> What would happen if we don't provide a specific index, but keep the reference simply `${@PersonDetails,Person}`?<br/>The XPath query would match 2 elements in this case, both which are passed to a _single_ Component instance.
-Inside the Component we match any `FirstName`, which causes 2 elements to be found of which all data is concatenated.
+> What would happen if we do not provide a specific index, but keep the reference simply `${@PersonDetails,Person}`?<br/>The XPath query on the data source would match 2 elements in this case, both which are passed to a _single_ Component instance.
+Inside the Component we match any `FirstName`, which cause 2 elements to be found of which all data is concatenated.
 In other words the result would be `JohnJane SmithDoe lives at Baker Street 221AMain Street 101`.
 Not typically something you would want or expect (in most cases).

 ### Conditionals

 If the specified data reference results in no data, it is simply replaced by _nothing_.
 If a Component reference has a data context reference that results in no data then the Component is not instantiated.

-This is the simplest form of conditionality, which relies entirely on the data that was requested and either places something or nothing.
+This is the simplest form of conditionality.
+It relies on the data that was requested being present or not and based on this either places something or nothing.

 There are two other scenarios though:
-1. What if you want to decide whether or not to place data or a Component based on another piece of data than what is to be placed.
+1. What if you want to decide whether or not to place data or a Component based on an _other_ piece of data than what is to be placed.
 2. What if instead of placing nothing when there is no match to the reference, you want to place something else instead.

-We'll tackle the first scenario first.
-Given our Person example, say that Persons may have a title and there is an other element that specifies whether that title should be shown.
+We will address the first scenario first.
+Given our Person example, say that a Person may have a title and there is an other element that specifies whether that title should be shown.

 ```
 ${?HasTitle}${=Title}${.} ${=LastName}
 ```

-Let's break this down into it's pieces
+Let us break this down into its individual elements

 | Part           | Statement   | Description |
 |----------------|-------------|-------------|